 4.2 Configure Firewall Settings for the SQL Server

 Connecting to the database and the server with tools like SQL Server Management Studio will require adding a firewall rule to the server instance.
-To add a firewall rule to the server instance, navigate to the SQL Server via the azure portal
+To add a firewall rule to the server instance, choose “Browse” and then choose SQL Servers via the azure preview portal.